Another Beltline ramp closing for 3 weeks as part of ongoing improvement project

-Another ramp along the Beltline will be closed for three weeks starting Monday as part of an ongoing project to improvement the highway, which includes introducing part-time shoulder use during peak traffic times.
+Another ramp along the Beltline will be closed for three weeks starting Monday as part of an ongoing project to improve the highway, which includes introducing part-time shoulder use during peak traffic times.

 The westbound Beltline ramp to Todd Drive will be closed as of 6:30 p.m.
 Monday until April 26, the Wisconsin Department of Transportation said.
 Drivers should plan on using alternate routes.